The head is cast from AK6M2 aluminum alloy.

 Disconnect the hose from the heater tap (Fig. 1).

-Remove the tips of high-voltage wires from the spark plugs.
+Remove the tips of the high-voltage wires from the spark plugs.

 Remove the drive belt from the power steering pump pulley

-Using the “13” wrench, unscrew the rear fastening nut of the power steering pump bracket and the “17” wrench two nuts of the front fastening.
+Use a 13mm wrench to unscrew the rear fastening nut of the power steering pump bracket and a 17mm wrench to unscrew the two front fastening nuts.

 Remove the bracket together with the pump.

-Disconnect the wire tip from the temperature gauge sensor
+Disconnect the wire tip from the temperature indicator sensor

 Remove the upper radiator hose (Fig. 4)